Selithrarion/quasar-nest_jira-clone/README.md

 https://vimeo.com/647362201 (original resolution)

 ### Project structure
-for a quick understanding of project structure you can look at frontend models or backend modules (frontend/src/models and backend/src/modules)
+for a quick understanding of the project structure you can look at the frontend models or backend modules (frontend/src/models and backend/src/modules)

 ### Stack
 #### Frontend